 Every year, IAMHIST organises a masterclass on Media and History.
 The class is a one day informal networking event where postgraduate students, independent researchers and upcoming media professionals get a chance to present their work to peers.
 The event is an opportunity to engage with established scholars and practitioners in a less formal setting than an academic conference.
 Among the topics addressed are publication possibilities, resources, working with archives, and networking.
 There is no charge for attendance.
-In the previous years, master classes have been organised in London, Los Angeles, Brussels or Paris.
-The next masterclass will take place in Newcastle (UK) in January 2017 (CFP: HERE).
+In the previous years, master classes have been organised in London, Los Angeles, Brussels, Newcastle or Paris.
+The next masterclass will take place in New Orleans, USA.
+CFP to be announced soon.

 The IAMHIST masterclass provided an excellent opportunity to gain advice and feedback from leading professionals in the field of media history.
 I was able to present my work in a supportive environment and gain useful advice on how to develop and improve my project.
 The in-depth discussion allowed me to reflect on the content, methodology and research methods of my PhD thesis.
 The members of the IAMHIST council were friendly and attentive, and their helpful advice will strengthen my project.
 The masterclass also provided an opportunity to meet peers from a range of disciplinary backgrounds.
 (Sam Manning, Queens University Belfast)